Read This First

 Prompt 1: Provide an extensive list of strategies and tactics that governments use to manipulate or control a free market economy.

-The central claim is this: Governments can employ a wide array of strategies and tactics to manipulate or control a free market economy for various objectives, including stabilizing the economy, protecting domestic industries, redistributing income, and ensuring the provision of public goods.
+In plain terms: Governments can employ a wide array of strategies and tactics to manipulate or control a free market economy for various objectives, including stabilizing the economy, protecting domestic industries, redistributing income, and ensuring the provision of public goods.

 Tariffs and Trade Barriers